nscon-gmbh/meraki-change-ssid-status/README.md

 Change status of all found SSIDs? (y/n) y

-Changed status of the following enabled SSIDs:
+Changed status of the following SSIDs:

 ╒═══════╤════════════════╤══════════════════╤════════════════════╤═══════════════════╕
 │   No. │ Network Name   │ SSID Name        │ Enabled (before)   │ Enabled (after)   │